 The same “service watches and adjusts” idea transfers to other partitioning strategies, but the operations change.

 Hash partitioning distributes rows across a fixed number of partitions via a hash function.
-With good cardinality, every partition grows at roughly the same rate — there’s nothing to split based on growth.
+With good cardinality, every partition grows at roughly the same rate; there’s nothing to split based on growth.
 What there is to monitor is skew: a low-cardinality column or a hot key produces one partition that grows faster than the others, which is the failure mode partitioning was supposed to prevent.

 Automation here isn’t about adjusting boundaries.
 Changing the hash partition count rebuilds the entire table, which isn’t something a background service should trigger.
 The useful work is detection: track per-partition size and growth, surface skew early, run OPTIMIZE or VACUUM FULL on partitions as they bloat.
 The service flags problems; a human decides whether to reshape the table.
-The consequence is that hash partition count is a decision to get right the first time — over-provisioning (64 partitions when 16 would do today) is cheap insurance against a later full rebuild.
+The consequence is that hash partition count is a decision to get right the first time.
+Over-provisioning (64 partitions when 16 would do today) is cheap insurance against a later full rebuild.

-List partitioning maps enumerated values to specific partitions — one partition per region, per significant tenant, etc., with the long tail in a DEFAULT catch-all.
+List partitioning maps enumerated values to specific partitions: one partition per region, per significant tenant, etc., with the long tail in a DEFAULT catch-all.
 The automation problem is partition promotion: when a value in the catch-all grows large enough to deserve its own partition.

-|
+| |

-Promotion is more expensive than splitting an empty range catch-all — the rows for that tenant have to physically move out of DEFAULT into the new partition — but it can be batched and scheduled during low-traffic windows.
+Promotion is more expensive than splitting an empty range catch-all (the rows for that tenant have to physically move out of DEFAULT into the new partition) but it can be batched and scheduled during low-traffic windows.
 Dormant values can be merged back into DEFAULT in the reverse direction to keep the partition count bounded.

 What actually belongs in the partition key

 The failure mode is partitioning by a column that isn’t already in every query, then retrofitting the query layer to add it.
 That’s the path that ends with AND created_at >= ? stapled onto queries that have nothing to do with dates, just to avoid a 36-partition scan.
-Pick a column that’s already in the WHERE clauses, automate the boundary management, and don’t let the scheme leak into application code — that’s what separates partitioning that helps from partitioning that just adds a new category of ongoing work.